-I got this question about anointing with oil for healing from a blog reader:
+I recently received this question about anointing with oil for healing from a blog reader:

 It was an honor to connect with you.
-Thank you so much for the free eBook, Skeleton Church.
-[Note: Get yours by joining my email newsletter].
+Thank you so much for the book, Skeleton Church.
 It was awesome to glean from it concerning our church.
 I bless Almighty for having you now in my life.

 I am the kind of person who always wants to dig deep, because I am sick and tired of going with the flow without understanding the source or the origin of something.

 Through our connection I was able to get your study on tithing [Note: the book can be found here].
 Wow, what can I say!
 This kind of book helps “realign” us from dead doctrines.

 Here is my question: For some years and now I have not felt OK with the “Anointing Oil” that many of us use.
 If you can recommend something on this, I would appreciate it.

 Here is my response to this question about using anointing oil for healing:

 I wrote a paper on healing over fifteen years ago, and in that paper I dealt with several of the passages that some Christians use today for the practice of using oil to anoint for healing.
 Here is an excerpt from that paper about James 5:14.

 James 5:14 begins by asking, ”Is anyone of you sick?”
 While some try to explain away what James is writing about by saying that it does not actually refer to someone who is physically sick, but instead someone who is spiritually or emotionally weak, I think it is best to go with the traditional and most common way of reading this text and see it as a a reference to physical sickness.

 The reason that this is the best is because of what follows.
 James says that the one who is sick “should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.”